Vidlec/redux-butterfly/README.md

 ## Enhancers

-Enhancers are a functions which are provided to the function returned by the action creator.
+Enhancers are functions which are provided to the function returned by the action creator.
 There are two types: `statics` and `dynamics`

 `statics` looks like this: